christopher-besch/homepage/src/articles/11_testing/testing.md

 Writing tests is awful!
 When I program I often think,
 "I don't need tests.
-Tests are for other people's code that doesn't work.
+Tests are for broken code only.
-[I'm built different](https://www.youtube.com/watch?v=5TTcbMv5tDc&t=144s) — my code will work."
+[I'm built different](https://www.youtube.com/watch?v=5TTcbMv5tDc&t=144s) — my code isn't broken."

 And then I spend an hour in gdb...